 This is not unexpected in a rural area.
-There is little or no opportunity for the development of multi-unit housing as there is in a city with infrastructure and services.
+There is little or no opportunity for the development of multi-unit housing relative to a city with infrastructure and services.
 However, the opportunity in a rural area for accessory dwelling units is significant.